sdauby/credit-pricing/README.md

 The following graph shows the steps of an example elaboration.

 Each node is labelled with 3 /-separated components:
-* the *inclusion ordinal* indicates the order in which objects are requested;
+* the *inclusion ordinal*, indicating the order in which objects are requested;
-* the *population ordinal* indicates the order in which the built objects are added to the container;
+* the *population ordinal*, indicating the order in which the built objects are added to the container;
 * the object identifier.

 Each edge from object *x* to object *y* and labelled with number *i* means: *"object x requested object y in its i-th request batch"*.